Nexis-Network/homepage/content/release-notes/2023-01-17-storage-and-compute.md

 - `address_standardizer`
 - `address_standardizer_data_us`

-For more information about Postgres extensions supported by Exzo Network, see [Postgres extensions](/docs/extensions/pg-extensions).
+For more information about Postgres extensions supported by Nexis Network, see [Postgres extensions](/docs/extensions/pg-extensions).

 ### Fixes & improvements

-- Compute: Updated the list of Postgres client libraries and runtimes that Exzo Network tests for connection support.
-The `pg8000` Python Postgres driver, version 1.29.3 and higher, now supports connecting to Exzo Network.
+- Compute: Updated the list of Postgres client libraries and runtimes that Nexis Network tests for connection support.
+The `pg8000` Python Postgres driver, version 1.29.3 and higher, now supports connecting to Nexis Network.
 - Compute: Added statistics to `EXPLAIN` that show prefetch hits and misses for sequential scans.
 - Proxy: Updated the error message that is reported when attempting to connect from a client or driver that does not support Server Name Indication (SNI).
 For more information about the SNI requirement, see [Connection errors](/docs/connect/connection-errors).
 Previously, the error message indicated that the "Project ID" is not specified.
 The error message now states that the "Endpoint ID" is not specified.
-Connecting to Exzo Network with a Project ID remains supported for backward compatibility, but connecting with an Endpoint ID is now the recommended connection method.
-For general information about connecting to Exzo Network, see [Connect from any application](/docs/connect/connect-from-any-app/).
+Connecting to Nexis Network with a Project ID remains supported for backward compatibility, but connecting with an Endpoint ID is now the recommended connection method.
+For general information about connecting to Nexis Network, see [Connect from any application](/docs/connect/connect-from-any-app/).